 Eastern Equine Encephalitis (EEE) is a viral illness that can cause inflammation of the brain.
-In warm weather, the virus reappears in mosquitoes and birds.
-Similar to West Nile Virus and St. Louis Encephalitis, a mosquito then bites the bird and can in turn bite a mammal or a person.
-EEE can produce severe disease in horses, some game birds and people.
+Certain birds are reservoirs for this virus; mosquitoes that feed on these birds can carry the virus to people and other animals.
+Similar to West Nile Virus and St. Louis Encephalitis, a mosquito that bites an infected bird can in turn bite a mammal or a person.
+EEE can produce severe disease in horses, some game birds and rarely, people.
 Most cases of EEE in the United States occur in east coast and gulf coast states.

 Progress of the disease is very rapid.
 Symptoms range from mild flu-like illness to encephalitis, coma and death.

 There is no specific cure for Eastern Equine Encephalitis.
 It is caused by a virus, so antibiotics won’t help.
 In mild cases, physicians recommend the same remedies you would use for other viruses, such as the flu: drink plenty of water, resting in bed, drinking plenty of fluids, and taking medication such as acetaminophen or ibuprofen to relieve fever and discomfort.
 In more severe cases treatment may include hospitalization, intravenous fluids, and perhaps even intensive care.

 Anyone experiencing severe or unusual headaches should see a doctor as soon as possible.
 Also, anyone who has been in an area where the virus has been identified and who experiences high fever, muscle weakness, confusion or severe headaches should see a doctor immediately.